MattiSG/SemWiktionary/README.md

 How to use
 ----------

+### Prerequisites ###

 You will need:

+- Java 1.6;
 - [Ant](http://ant.apache.org) to build this project;
 - this project's source files;
 - a [Wiktionary dump file](http://dumps.wikimedia.org/frwiktionary/latest/) with all articles (direct link for French: [130MB archive](http://dumps.wikimedia.org/frwiktionary/latest/frwiktionary-latest-pages-articles.xml.bz2));
-- around 2 GB of free space;
+- around 2 GB of free space (most of it can be reclaimed by deleting the dump file once the database has been populated from it);
-- around an hour to initialize the database.
+- around 12 hours to initialize the database.

+### Database population ###

+**Remember that we are currently offering support only for the French wiktionary**.
+This software has not been tested with any other language.
+You are most welcome to try and give us feedback, though!

 You will first need to deflate the dump file you previously downloaded, then: